bryandj/dsc-mod-4-project-online-ds-ft-090919/README.md

 This graph makes a lot of sense.
 Fulton is the closest to Downtown Atlanta, then Dekalb, then Cobb.

 I believe we have a massive opportunity to find a great investment in The Greater Atlanta Area, ideally, in the suburbs that are within 45 min of Downtown Atlanta.
-In order to figure out where the best zipcodes are, we must filter the zipcodes by our "Best ZIP Code Criteria"
+In order to figure out where the best zip codes are, we must filter the zip codes by our "Best ZIP Code Criteria"

 ## "Best ZIP Code Criteria":